jrollin/rust-cli-workshop/1_setup/README.md

 > :bulb: Notes
 >
-> crab emoji is not an ASCII Char
+> * crab emoji is not an ASCII Char
-> String are stored Utf8 encoded in Rust
+> * String are stored Utf8 encoded in Rust

 ## :clap: Congrats, you have a working Rust setup !

+Check the expected source code  [here](./solution/main.rs)

 ## :memo: Summary